word-sys/puls/README.md

 # PULS

-A Rust-based detailed system monitoring dashboard on TUI.
+A Rust-based detailed system monitoring and editing dashboard on TUI.

 ![PULS Screenshot](https://raw.githubusercontent.com/word-sys/puls/main/screenshot.png)

 ## What is PULS?

-PULS provides an interactive and feature-rich system monitoring session within your terminal.
+PULS provides an interactive and feature-rich system monitoring and editing session within your terminal.
 It provides real-time monitoring of processes with insightful information about CPU, memory, disk I/O, and network.

 ## Key Features